Iterate a loop with a Lambda function in Step Functions - Amazon Step Functions

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-Iterate a loop with Lambda
+Iterate a loop with a Lambda function in Step Functions

 In this tutorial, you implement a design pattern that uses a state machine and an Amazon Lambda function to iterate a loop a specific number of times.